 Symptoms of the face, ears, chest, and back:

 - Broken blood vessels

 - Stinging and burning skin

 - Burning, itching, and dryness

 - Blurred eyesight

-- Medicated creams or gels—to help shrink blood vessels near surface of skin and decrease redness
+- Creams or gels to help shrink blood vessels and decrease redness

 American Academy of Dermatology https://www.aad.org